Up to homotopy algebras with strict units: Basic operad homotopy theory

 In particular, let $K = \mk [t,dt] = \Lambda (t,dt)$ be the free commutative dg algebra on two generators $|t| = 0$, $|dt| = 1$ and differential sending $t$ to $dt$.
 We have the unit $\iota $ and evaluations $\delta^0$ and $\delta^1$ at $t=0$ and $t=1$ respectively, which are morphisms of $\Com$-algebras satisfying $\delta^0 \circ \iota=\delta^1 \circ \iota=\id$.

 The following are standard consequences of Proposition $\ref{strict_lifting}$.
-The proofs are adaptations of the analogous results in the setting of $\Com$-algebras (see Section 11.3 of \cite{GM13}; see also \cite{CR19} in the context of operad algebras).
+Proofs are easy adaptations of the analogous results in the setting of $\Com$-algebras (see Section 11.3 of \cite{GM13}; see also \cite{CR19} in the context of operad algebras).

 \begin{remark} We can skip treating the non-unitary and unitary cases separately in this section, once we notice that: \begin{itemize} \item[(a)] If $P_+$ is a (cohomologically) unitary operad, then so is $P_+[t,dt]$, thanks to $1 \in \mk [t,dt]$. \item[(b)] Whenever we state the existence of a morphism, we either use a universal property valid in both cases, or we are using the appropriate version of proposition \ref{strict_lifting} above. \end{itemize} \end{remark}